 Derivation – Deriving the formula of the gravitational force from the Law of Gravitation

 Say FG is the force of gravitational attraction between any two objects,

 m2 is the mass of a second object,

 d is the distance between the centers of the two objects.
 (Objects are assumed to be spherical.)

 FG = (G.m1.m2)/ d2

-where G is a constant, called Gravitational Constant.
+In the equation above, G is a constant, called Universal Gravitational Constant or Gravitational constant.